Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Results

 As shown in \cite{HopkinsQuataert2010}, a smaller $R_0$ results in a more precise prediction (lower scatter) of the instantaneous accretion rate on small scales.
 Hence, to mimic the accretion from galactic scales to sub-pc scales as accurately as we can, we adopt $R_0 = 100$ pc as the fiducial value.

-The mass retention rate $\epsilon_m$ is a normalization of the overall gas accretion rate.
-As the bottom panel of \Cref{fig:BH growth for different radii and mass retention rates} highlights, varying the mass retention rate creates a noticeable shift in the normalization of the SMBH mass, at any redshift.
-Hence, we can adjust the normalization of the predicted $\mathrm{M_* - M_{BH}}$ scaling relation by choosing an appropriate value of the mass retention rate \citep{AnglesAlcazar::etal::2013}.
+The mass retention rate $\epsilon_m$ is a normalisation of the overall gas accretion rate.
+As the bottom panel of \Cref{fig:BH growth for different radii and mass retention rates} highlights, varying the mass retention rate creates a noticeable shift in the normalisation of the SMBH mass, at any redshift.
+Hence, we can adjust the normalisation of the predicted $\mathrm{M_* - M_{BH}}$ scaling relation by choosing an appropriate value of the mass retention rate \citep{AnglesAlcazar::etal::2013}.
 We adopt a mass retention rate of 10\% as our fiducial value.
+The fiducial values in \Cref{tab:standard values} are chosen so that SMBH masses in our post-processing analysis are in approximate agreement with the local $M_*-M_{\rm BH}$ scaling relation.

-\Cref{fig:BH growth for different seed mass choice} shows the effect of `convergence' of black hole masses in the GTDA model \citep{AnglesAlcazar::etal::2013, AnglesAlcazar::etal::2015, Angles-Alcazar+17a}.
-Specifically, SMBH seeds with masses $10 - 10^5$ $M_\odot$ result in a similar SMBH mass by $z\sim4.5$ if accretion is limited to less than 10 times Eddington and by $z\sim 3$ in the case of Eddington-limited accretion.
+\Cref{fig:BH growth for different seed mass choice} shows the insensitivity of the GTDA model predictions to the black hole seed mass choice \citep{AnglesAlcazar::etal::2013, AnglesAlcazar::etal::2015, Angles-Alcazar+17a}.
+Specifically, SMBH seeds with masses $10 - 10^5$ $M_\odot$ result in a similar SMBH mass by $z\sim4.5$ if accretion is limited to less than ten times Eddington and by $z\sim 3$ in the case of Eddington-limited accretion.
 This convergence is a consequence of the SMBH accretion rate being only a weak function of black hole mass in the GTDA model.
 This figure suggests that observations of SMBH masses in the progenitors of massive galaxies at $z>3-5$ may provide useful constraints on the masses of the first black hole seeds.

-\Cref{fig:BH growth for different accretion contribution} compares the SMBH growth via gas accretion with the contribution from black hole seed masses for the A-series simulations run with FIRE-2 physics \citep{Angles-Alcazar+17b}.
+\Cref{fig:BH growth for different accretion contribution} compares the SMBH growth via gas accretion with the contribution from black hole seed masses for the A-series simulations run with FIRE-2 physics \citep{Angles-Alcazar+17c}.
 For low-mass SMBHs ($M_{\rm BH} < 10^6 M_\odot$) at $3<z<6$, the seed mass contribution can be significant if relatively heavy seeds (here $10^4$ $M_\odot$) are chosen.
 However, most of the SMBH mass is acquired via gas accretion either in-situ or by merging at lower redshifts.
-We refer the reader to \Cref{fig:Accretion contribution for different seed masses} in Appendix for the same analysis with different seed masses.
+We refer the reader to \Cref{fig:Accretion contribution for different seed masses} for the same analysis with different seed masses.

 \Cref{fig:BH growth for different accretion models} compares the results for SMBH growth via GTDA with the predictions of various other accretion models employed in the literature (see section \ref{sect:AccretionRates}).
 These models can be divided into two types.
 The first group includes models in which the accretion rate depends strongly on the black hole mass, such as in Bondi accretion.
 In this case, black holes may grow extremely fast in the absence of AGN feedback.
 As a consequence, the predicted black holes are overly massive compared to the local scaling relations.